 A safety assessment is a critical part of the assessment approval process for all GM food applications.
-The completed safety assessment for corn line DP51291 is in Supporting Document 1 (SD1).
+The completed safety assessment for corn line DAS1131 is in Supporting Document 1.
 The assessment found no potential public health and safety concerns.
-Based on the data provided and other information, food derived from corn line DP51291 is considered to be as safe for human consumption as food derived from conventional non-GM corn cultivars.
+Based on the data provided by the applicant and other information, food derived from corn line DAS1131 is considered to be as safe for human consumption as food derived from conventional non-GM corn cultivars.

-If approved, food derived from corn line DP51291 may enter the Australian and New Zealand food supply as imported food products.
+If approved, food derived from corn line DAS1131 may enter the Australian and New Zealand food supply as imported food products.
 These may include corn starch, grits, meal, flour, oil and sweetener.
-Food from corn line DP51291 containing viable seeds would not be permitted without prior assessment and approval by the Gene Technology Regulator (GTR) in Australia and the Environmental Protection Authority (EPA) in New Zealand.
+Food from corn line DAS1131 containing viable seeds would not be permitted without prior assessment and approval by the Gene Technology Regulator in Australia and the Environmental Protection Authority in New Zealand.

-Existing labelling requirements for GM food will apply to food derived from corn line DP51291 in accordance with the Code.
+If approved, existing labelling requirements for GM food would apply to food derived from corn line DAS1131 in accordance with the Code.

-For reasons set out above and in the assessment summary, FSANZ has decided to prepare a draft variation to amend Schedule 26 of the Code to permit the sale and use of food derived from corn line DP51291.
+For reasons set out above and in the assessment summary, FSANZ has decided to prepare a draft variation to amend Schedule 26 of the Code to include a new item 2 (zi) in the table to subsection S26-3(4) containing a reference to 'herbicide-tolerant and insect-protected corn line DAS1131' to permit the sale and use of food derived from corn line DAS1131.
 If approved, the effect of the draft variation would be to permit the sale and use of food derived from this corn line in accordance with the Code.